 The Success Story

-Turnover can cost as much as 33% of the replaced worker’s pay.
-Find out the real reasons employees are leaving and reduce turnover costs by using exit interviews to drive organizational change.
+Employee turnover can cost as much as 33% to 200% of the replaced worker's pay.
+Find out the real reasons key talent employees leave and how analyzing the feedback and implementing necessary change reduces turnover costs.

-Work Institute implemented an exit interview program which yielded over 4,000 completed interviews.
+Work Institute implemented an exit interview program with formerly employed high talent nurses which yielded over 4,000 completed interviews.
 Robust action plans were developed for the five specific hospital units with the highest turnover rates.

-- Decreased overall turnover as much as 70 percent
+- Decreased overall turnover as much as 70%

 - The reasons for leaving have changed from supervisor-driven to non-hospital-driven